Want to follow along with this writing? Sign up Today, it's free and easy

 Anyways, job well done! :)

-almost 2 years ago Shelby Fox said:
+about 2 years ago Shelby Fox said:

 I'm so excited to see where this goes!
 I've read your novel that this is the prequel for so I know this is the story about how her (Grielle? or something close to that) parents met.
 I really like how spirited Claudette is.
 I can't wait for nanowrimo camp to be over :)